Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api/create_project_netcore.md

     Navigate to the folder where you wish to create a new project on.

     ```bash title="Run the command to create the project"
-    dotnet new stacks-app-web-api -n Company.Project -d YourDomain
+    dotnet new stacks-webapi -n Company.Project -d YourDomain
     ```

-    The above command will create a folder and a repository called `Company.Project`.
+    The above command will create a folder called `Company.Project`.

 :::note Template parameter details